adam10603/HandlingCompareTool/README.md

 ## Notes

+If you find any bugs, or have any suggestions, feel free to tweet at me or something (same user name as here).

+Regarding the source code:
-This is a Visual Studio 2017 project, utilizing some C++ 17 features, so you will need the latest version of Visual Studio to open and compile the project.
+This is a Visual Studio 2017 project, utilizing some C++ 17 features, so you will need the latest version of Visual Studio if you want to compile it yourself.

+## Version history:

+* v1.0:
+  * Initial release

 ================
 Licensed under WTFPL v2 (see the file `COPYING`)